 Liquid Art Winery and Estate Take in Flint Hills views with a flight of wine or craft cider at the Manhattan tasting room, event center and winery. liquidartwinery.com

-Madonna of the Trail In Council Grove, the statue is one of 25 landmarks on a self-guided tour examining the history of the Kaw tribe and Santa Fe Trail pioneers.
-Pick up a guide at the Council Grove/Morris County Chamber. travelks.com
+Madonna of the Trail In Council Grove, the statue is one of 24 landmarks on a tour examining the history of the Kaw tribe and Santa Fe Trail pioneers in the area. travelks.com

 Tallgrass Prairie National Preserve.
 Photo: Blaine Moats.

-Ad Astra Food and Drink The Strong City eatery stays true to local roots by using area meats and produce for fare like gourmet burgers, salads, pizza and steaks.
+Ad Astra Food and Drink The Strong City eatery stays true to local roots by using area meats and produce for fare like gourmet burgers, salads, sandwiches and steaks.
+Ad Astra on Facebook

 Bourbon and Baker In Manhattan, a small-plate menu encourages sampling of Southern-inspired dishes like shrimp étouffée or sausage biscuit sliders.
 Wash it all down with one of more than 70 bourbon varieties. bourbonandbakermanhattan.com